renovamen1/macOS-portfolio2/public/markdown/about-me.md

-### Current Goals
+**Current Goals**

-Not actively seeking any job role for now  but might consider  **research internship for Summer 2025** and am open to collaborate on exciting research projects.
+Not actively seeking any job role for now  but might consider  **research internship for winter 2025** and am open to collaborate on exciting research projects.
 If you're working on something interesting in ML, Gen-AI, or AI agents, lets connect!